-Another improvement is to create double sided cards, where additional information can be put on the back side of the card.
+Another improvement is to create double-sided cards, where additional information can be put on the back side of the card.

 Powerful questions can also be used to further improve or extend the game.
-Although the format of questions differs from the statement level used in the game, they can still be used to come up with additional statement or refine the existing ones.
+Although the format of questions differs from the statement level used in the game, they can still be used to come up with additional statements or refine the existing ones.

-Currently there are cards with statements that focus on outcomes while other cards mention practices.
+Currently, there are cards with statements that focus on outcomes while other cards mention practices.
 There’s value in both of them, it can be interesting to classify the cards and see what is covered and where there are gaps.

 Want to play the Agile Self-assessment Game

 The Agile Self-Assessment Game can be used by teams and organizations to self-assess their agility.
 You can order the game from my webshop.
 The full game (cards, instructions, supporting materials and extensions) is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.